 4. Fleet cards

-The payment method your drivers use to pay for fuel won’t improve your fuel economy, but it can be a very compelling way to save on fleet fuel costs.
+The payment method your drivers use to pay for fuel won’t improve your fuel economy, but it can be a very compelling way to reduce fleet fuel costs.
 After all, the cost of fuel is one of the highest cost factors for most fleets today.

-The Motive Card is a fleet card that comes with impressive savings, including $0.20 per gallon at partner fuel stations such as Loves, TA, and Road Ranger; and $0.05 everywhere else.
+The Motive Card is a fleet card with impressive savings, including an average of over $0.20 per gallon at partner fuel stations such as Love’s, TA, and Road Ranger.
 It’s accepted everywhere Mastercard is accepted and those discounts can add up to some impressive savings.

 The Motive Card also enables fleet managers to control who can use, and how they use their fleet cards, a compelling benefit.
 Using the Motive Spend Management application that’s seamlessly integrated into the Motive Fleet Dashboard, you can manage your spend where you’re already managing your fleet, while automating IFTA reporting, and identifying unauthorized use and fuel theft — a significant way to reduce fuel costs.
 If you don’t have this fleet card yet, apply for the Motive Card now.